SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/set-up.md

 ![x -screenshot][img12]

-1. Open Microsoft 365, and log in as an admin user, go to "Microsoft 365 admin center"
+1. Open Microsoft 365, and log in as an admin user, go to "Microsoft 365 admin center".
-2. Go to Sharepoint under "Admin centers"
+2. Go to Sharepoint under "Admin centers".
-3. Open "Active sites", and open the root area – by clicking the link `https://[your_domain_name].sharepoint.com` from the list
+3. Open "Active sites", and open the root area – by clicking the link `https://[your_domain_name].sharepoint.com` from the list.
 4. Click the settings wheel-> Site Settings -> Site Content Types.

     ![imageu49ea.png][img13]